TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

  {% include documentation_image.html filename="images/900-computer_colour.jpg" caption="Computer runs on tiny program cards loaded by pushing the tiny button next to the card slot" %}
 Computer is a simple but capable music computer,  inspired by the early music studios like [EMS](https://www.facebook.com/BBCArchive/videos/383617947753333/) in London and [Bell Labs](https://www.youtube.com/watch?v=mT3U98cFqSs) where computers were used to control analog oscillators and filters, compose algorithmic music and generate waveforms.

-Because it's 2024, Computer is powerful enough to do audio effects, sequencing and connecting with other devices over USB.
+Computer is powerful enough to do audio effects, sequencing and connecting with other devices over USB.

-Computer loads programs stored on tiny custom-made program cards, very slightly larger than Micro SD cards.
+Computer loads programs stored on tiny custom-made program cards slightly larger than Micro SD cards.
 It has three pairs of inputs and outputs: for Audio/CV, for precision control voltages for pitch, and for pulses.

-To find out about new program cards subscribe to the free [Workshop System Newsletter](https://workshopsystem.substack.com/).
+To find out about new program cards subscribe to the free [Workshop System Newsletter](https://workshopsystem.substack.com/), or join the [Workshop System Discord](https://discord.gg/j79Dk88Dms).

-{% include linkedHeading.html heading="Available Program Cards" level=3 %}
- {% include documentation_image.html filename="images/MB_program_cards_all.png" caption="Cheat sheet for MIDI, Turing Machine and Reverb+" %}

 **[00 Simple MIDI](#00-simple-midi)**
 **[03 Turing Machine](#03-turing-machine)**